sohit-agarwal/Wexflow/README.md

 [![Twitter](https://img.shields.io/badge/twitter-@wexflow86-55acee.svg?style=flat-square)](https://twitter.com/wexflow86)

 # Wexflow
 Wexflow is an open source multithreaded workflow engine written in pure C# from scratch.
-Wexflow aims to make automations, workflow processes and interactions between systems, applications and folks easy, straitforward and clean.
+Wexflow aims to make automations, workflow processes, long-running processes and interactions between systems, applications and folks easy, straitforward and clean.

+A workflow is a series of distinct steps or phases.
+Each step is modeled in Wexflow as a Task.
+Tasks can be assembled visually into workflows using XML.
+Assembling tasks in Design mode will be possible through Wexflow Designer.
+This feature is in the todo list and is comming soon.

 Wexflow provides the following tasks: